-You will pay a \$250 copayment per covered inpatient admission in a preferred hospital or other covered preferred facility.
+- Deductible.
+A deductible will not apply for in-network inpatient covered services in a hospital or other covered facility. - Inpatient Copayment.
+You will pay a \$250 copayment per covered inpatient admission in a preferred general, chronic disease, or mental hospital or other covered preferred health care facility, except a rehabilitation hospital or skilled nursing facility.
 This inpatient copayment applies only to the hospital's or facility's services.
 It does not apply to physician and other covered professional provider inpatient covered services.

-Important Note: If your Schedule of Benefits shows a deductible and/or coinsurance for inpatient admissions, the deductible will still apply.
-In this case, your cost share amount is calculated as the deductible first (when it applies) and then the copayment.
-For these inpatient admissions, the coinsurance will not apply.
+Important Note: If your Schedule of Benefits shows a coinsurance for inpatient admissions in these types of facilities, the coinsurance will still apply.
+In this case, your cost share amount is calculated as the copayment first, then coinsurance (when it applies).
+A deductible will not apply.